RBE502-2018-MPC/RBE502-2018-MPC.github.io/index.md

 * Set a static IP for you computer, and connect using ethernet through the switch connected to the vicon system.
 * I set my static IP as: 192.168.10.111
 * Maybe set yours to something like 192.168.10.112 or something around there, but it shouldn't really matter unless two of us are connected
 * Turn on the Vicon system.
 There is a switch in the back facing towards the motion capture area.
-If the vicon system is on, there should be some leds on each of the cameras, and I think they should be blue.
+If the vicon system is on, there should be some leds on each of the cameras that light up purple.
-* Start the Vicon Tracker software on the Windows computer and make sure that the cameras are connected.
-If you click on one of the cameras in the software, the LED on the respective camera should change color (I think it's purple?)
+* Start the Vicon Tracker software on the Windows computer and make sure that the cameras are connected (all the cameras should have blue LEDs).
+If you click on one of the cameras in the software, the LED on the respective camera should change color to puruple
 * Make sure the rc_car object is selected in the objects tab, and deselect everything else.
 You should see the car show up in the environment as orange points and lines
 * `roslaunch vrpn_client_ros sample.launch server:=192.168.10.1`
 * This should then be publishing to topics like